Isaac Alfasi: Impact

 Maimonides wrote that Alfasi's work "has superseded all the geonic codes…for it contains all the decisions and laws which we need in our day…".

 Sefer ha-Halachot plays a fundamental role in the development of Halakha.
 Firstly, "the Rif" succeeded in producing a Digest, which became the object of close study, and led in its turn to the great Codes of Maimonides and of Rabbi Joseph Karo.
 Secondly, it served as one of the "Three Pillars of Halakha", as an authority underpinning both the Arba'ah Turim and the Shulkhan Arukh.
-Rabbi Nissim of Gerona (the RaN) compiled a detailed and explicit commentary on this work; In yeshivot "the Rif and the RaN" are regularly studied as part of the daily Talmudic schedule.
+Nissim of Gerona (the RaN) compiled a detailed and explicit commentary on this work; in yeshivot, "the Rif and the RaN" are regularly studied as part of the daily Talmudic schedule.

-This work was published prior to the times of Rashi and other commentaries, and resulted in a profound change in the study practices of the scholarly Jewish public in that it opened the world of the gemara to the public at large.
+This work was published before the times of Rashi and other commentaries, and resulted in a profound change in the study practices of the scholarly Jewish public in that it opened the world of the gemara to the public at large.
 It soon became known as the Talmud Katan ("Little Talmud").
 At the close of the Middle Ages, when the Talmud was banned in Italy, Alfasi's code was exempted so that from the 16th to the 19th centuries his work was the primary subject of study of the Italian Jewish community.
-Alfasi also occupies an important place in the development of the Sephardi method of studying the Talmud.
-In contradistinction to the Ashkenazi approach, the Sephardim sought to simplify the Talmud and free it from casuistical detail; see for example Chananel Ben Chushiel.
+Alfasi also occupies an important place in the development of the Sephardic method of studying the Talmud.
+In contradistinction to the Ashkenazi approach, the Sephardim sought to simplify the Talmud and free it from casuistical detail; see for example Hananel ben Hushiel.

 Other works

 Alfasi also left many responsa.
-These were originally written in Arabic, and were soon translated into Hebrew as "She'elot u-Teshuvot ha-Rif".
+These were originally written in Judeo-Arabic and soon translated into Hebrew as She'elot u-Teshuvot ha-Rif.